CyberObiOne/crypto/akash/README.md

+<h3>Please, use these scripts on your own risks.</h3>

+<h4>I'm not responsible for mnemonic saving.
+If you server will be compromised or you lost access to it - I can't help you with it.</h4>

 First of all update your current system (Ubuntu) sudo apt update sudo apt install curl wget git make unzip jq screen -y

 Set variables